GUNA-webdev/mern-stack-project/frontend/README.md

 # Restaurant Reservation System (Frontend)

 ## Description
-This project is the frontend of an e-commerce website developed using React and Vite.
-It includes responsive product pages, shopping cart, and user authentication interfaces.
+- This web page allows the user to make a reservation and

 ## Technologies Used
 - React